Foreign businesses who are interested in breaking into the Chinese market would be forgiven for wondering why WeChat is successful in China.

 Compare this to Facebook, the world's largest social network, and you can see why WeChat, despite being Chinese in origin, has become so popular.
 Simply put, WeChat is a multi-purpose platform that offers both companies and users real convenience by being able to perform a plethora of everyday activities without needing to switch between apps.

-While Tencent, WeChat's creator, may not be globally famous, Shenzhen's tech giant was already a huge player in the Chinese social space with its still-popular network QQ.
+While Tencent, WeChat's creator, may not be globally famous, Shenzhen's tech giant was already a huge player in the Chinese social space with QQ, a network that is still popular.

-Any visitor to China before 2011 would be well familiar with QQ's high-pitched cheeping as messages were coming in, and so Tencent leveraged their large user base of hundreds of millions of QQ users to migrate them across to WeChat, as all that was needed to sign up was, you guessed it, a QQ account.
+Any visitor to China before 2011 would be familiar with QQ's high-pitched cheeping as messages were received.
+Tencent leveraged their large user base of hundreds of millions of QQ users to migrate them across to WeChat, as all that was needed to sign up was, you guessed it, a QQ account.

-Unlike other Western apps, the local users' existing relationship with Tencent made it easier for WeChat to steal a march on its competitors in China as it was easy to get started.
+The local users' existing relationship with Tencent made it easier for WeChat to steal a march over its competitors.

 3. The Great Firewall

-Facebook, Google, Twitter, YouTube, and many more foreign sites have been blocked in China since before 2010.
+Facebook, Google, Twitter, YouTube, and many more foreign sites have been blocked in China since 2010 or earlier.

-But the censorship of certain foreign sites and apps did WeChat a favour, when you consider that this meant that some of WeChat's potential competitors such as Facebook Messenger were (and are still) simply not even on Chinese users' radars at all, due to not being available, this left the field open to WeChat to hoover up the many users who are thirsty for mobile communication apps.
+But the censorship of certain foreign sites and apps did WeChat a favour, when you consider that this meant that some of WeChat's potential competitors such as Facebook Messenger were (and are still) simply not even on Chinese users' radars at all.
+This left the field open to WeChat to hoover up the many users thirsty for mobile communication apps.

 “If there had been no restrictions for foreign companies operating in China, I imagine that WeChat would not have been the dominant chat app [because] they would have been late to the game,” says Charlie Smith of Greatfire.org (Source: TechInAsia)